dyfet/busuto/FEATURES.md

 that has a format string much like format.
 Other upper level utility functions will also be provided.

+## services.hpp

+Support for writing service applications in C++.
+This includes a timer system as well as support for task oriented tread pools and queue based task event dispatch.

 ## socket.hpp

 Generic basic header to wrap platform portable access to address storage for low level BSD sockets api.

+## streams.hpp

+This offers enhanced, performant full duplex system streaming tied to and optimized for socket descriptor based I/O. Among the enhancements over the C++ streambuf and iostream system is support for high performance zero-copy buffer read operations.

 ## strings.hpp